tyfon7/UIFixes/README.md

 -   Fix the keybind for weapons always showing up as 1, 2, and 3.
 Now shows your actual keybind like every other slot
 -   ~~Fix the quick item bar not respecting "Autohide" and "Never show" setting~~
 -   ✨ Fix issue where clicking the eye at the wrong time during raid load would break your equipment UI for the rest of the raid
+-   ✨ Fix not being able to pay the BTR man with money from your backpack or secure container if you happened to be carrying grenades

 #### Mail